tarwn/lessthandot-hugo/blogs/content/posts/2011-03-08-understanding-sql-server-2000-pivot.md

 4           Greg                 NULL
 4           NULL                 9</pre>

 Nothing fancy here.
 Just the column names.
-We still have NULL&#8217;s in our data that we will want to eliminate.
+We still have NULL's in our data that we will want to eliminate.
 Which leads us to our next step, and the most important part, too.
-When we use aggregates, it&#8217;s important to realize that they ignore NULL&#8217;s in the data.
-For example, if we have 2 rows with &#8220;George&#8221; in one row and NULL in the other row, Max(Column) will ignore the NULL and return George.
+When we use aggregates, it's important to realize that they ignore NULL's in the data.
+For example, if we have 2 rows with “George” in one row and NULL in the other row, Max(Column) will ignore the NULL and return George.
 We can use that to our advantage here.

 sql
 Select Id,